bio-ontology-research-group/Ontology-based-normalization/README.md

 ```
 python create_dictionary.py Onto.owl dict.mwt
 ```
-where *Onto.owl* is the ontology in OWL formal and *dict.mwt* is the output file where you want to save the dictionary (in mwt format).
+where *Onto.owl* is the ontology in OWL format and *dict.mwt* is the output file where you want to save the dictionary (in mwt format).
 ## Text annotation
 - Download the code from https://bio2vec.cbrc.kaust.edu.sa/data/Full-Text-Annotation/
 - Save your dictionary to *FullTextAnnotation/automata*